And if you’ll ask me what’s my most memorable travel memory: I will say, learning horse riding in Germany.

 But then later in life, I happened to grow up with pets around me, and growing up as an animal lover, horses became my biggest fascination.

-So while planning for my two-month backpacking trip through central and eastern Europe, earlier in 2017, I happened to find an amazing volunteer opportunity work-exchange network called WorldPackers.
-The deal was, I had to help a family run their horse-farm in a small village, some 120 km Northwest of Frankfurt.
+So while planning for my two-month backpacking trip through central and eastern Europe, earlier in 2017, I happened to volunteer.
+The deal was, that I had to help a family run their horse farm in a small village, some 120 km Northwest of Frankfurt.
 And in return, I will get to learn horse riding in Germany.

 So, after about 10 days of backpacking in Zurich, Stuttgart and Frankfurt (and falling in major love with German Beer), I made my way to the Ballhausens household in Mörz, near Koblenz, and their horse-farm, which was going to be my home for the next couple of weeks and my school for learning horse riding in Germany.